awsdocs/amazon-cloudfront-developer-guide/doc_source/creating-response-headers-policies.md

 **To attach a response headers policy to a new distribution \(CLI with input file\)**

-1. Use the following command to create a file named `distribution.yaml` that contains all of the input parameters for the create\-distribution command\.
+1. Use the following command to create a file that's named `distribution.yaml`\.
+This file contains all of the input parameters for the create\-distribution command\.

    ```
    aws cloudfront create-distribution --generate-cli-skeleton yaml-input > distribution.yaml
    ```
-**Note**
-The `yaml-input` option is available only in [version 2 of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-With version 1 of the AWS CLI, you can generate an input file in JSON format\.
-For more information, see [Generating AWS CLI skeleton and input parameters from a JSON or YAML input file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html) in the *AWS Command Line Interface User Guide*\.

-1. Open the file named `distribution.yaml` that you just created\.
+1. Open the `distribution.yaml` file that you just created\.
 In the default cache behavior, in the `ResponseHeadersPolicyId` field, enter the response headers policy ID that you noted after creating the policy\.
 Continue editing the file to specify the distribution settings that you want, then save the file when finished\.

    For more information about the distribution settings, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.